As promised, here’s the IPython Notebook tutorial I mentioned in my introduction to IPython Notebook.

 Downloading and installing IPython Notebook

-You can download IPython Notebook with the majority of the other packages you’ll need in the Enthought Python distribution.
-There’s also a smaller free version if you don’t have a .edu email address.
+You can download IPython Notebook with the majority of the other packages you’ll need in the Anaconda Python distribution.
 From there, it’s just a matter of running the installer, clicking Next and Accept buttons a bunch of times, and voila!
 IPython Notebook is installed.

 Running IPython Notebook